Cephalonia: Archaic and Classical Periods

+Hellenistic and Roman Periods

+The Kefalonian cities retained close ties with Athens after the end of the Peloponnesian War, despite the Spartan victory.
+Athenian influence, including heavy direct taxation in the 4th century BC, may have been a stimulus for a new planned and fortified town at Same, which increasingly seems to have dominated the smaller polis of Pronnoi.

+The Kefalonian cities once again contributed troops and ships to broader Greek military events, this time Alexander the Great's invasion and conquest of the Persian Empire.
+In the subsequent centuries, the island was drawn ever close to the Aetolian League.
+As a result, it was invaded by the Macedonian king Philip V in 218 BC and then by the Roman republic in 189 BC, who conquered Same after a protracted siege.
+From then onwards, Kefalonia lost its strategic importance and so declined in social and economic terms.
+Archaeologically, the Roman period is dominated by lavish villas on the coasts, contrasted with little activity in the old towns.
+The ancient links to Athens seem to have remained strong, as the emperor Hadrian gifted the island to the city during his reign.

 Middle Ages

 In the late Roman Empire, Cephalonia was part of the Roman province of Achaea.
 Ecclesiastically it was a suffragan of the Metropolis of Nicopolis (the eparchy of Epirus I).
 The four ancient cities of the island survived into late antiquity, with Sami probably as the island's capital.

-Following the loss of the bulk of Italy, and the expansion of the Muslims into the Western Mediterranean, the island became a strategically important base of operations for the Byzantine Empire in the area, blocking Muslim raids into the Adriatic and serving as a bridge for expeditions in Italy.
+Following the loss of the bulk of Italy and the expansion of the Muslims into the Western Mediterranean, the island became a strategically important base of operations for the Byzantine Empire in the area, blocking Muslim raids into the Adriatic and serving as a bridge for expeditions in Italy.
 Already from the 8th century, it was the centre of the namesake theme of Cephallenia.
 At the same time, the capital was moved to the Castle of Saint George, a more well-protected site in the island's interior.
 Mardaites were resettled in Cephalonia to serve as marines, and political prisoners were sometimes exiled there.

 The loss of Byzantine Italy in 1071 diminished Cephalonia's importance, and its administration passed from a military strategos to a civilian judge (krites).
 Its main city was besieged by the Italo-Normans in 1085, and the Venetians plundered the island in 1126.
 Cephalonia was captured during the Third Norman invasion of the Balkans in 1185, and it became part of the County palatine of Cephalonia and Zakynthos under the Kingdom of Sicily and Venetian suzerainty, until its last Count Leonardo III Tocco was defeated and the island conquered by the Ottoman Empire in 1479.